paralleldrive/riteway/README.md

 });
 ```

-RITEway makes it easier than ever to test React pure components.
+RITEway makes it easier than ever to test React pure components, using the 'riteway/render-component' module.
 A pure component is a component which, given the same inputs, always renders the same output.

 I don't recommend unit testing stateful components, or components with side-effects.
 Write functional tests for those, instead, because you'll need tests which describe the complete end-to-end flow, from user input, to back-end-services, and back to the UI.
 Those tests frequently duplicate any testing effort you would spend unit-testing stateful UI behaviors.
 You'd need to do a lot of mocking to properly unit test those kinds of components anyway, and that mocking may cover up problems with too much coupling in your component.
 See ["Mocking is a Code Smell"](https://medium.com/javascript-scene/mocking-is-a-code-smell-944a70c90a6a) for details.